 Nursery care is available on the lower level during the 11:00 a.m. worship service.

 9:30 a.m.—Our casual worship offers a comfortable and energetic opportunity for praise and worship.
-Led by our pastors and the Worship Praise Team, the Brook Hill family comes together to sing contemporary Christian music, to pray together, and to hear God’s Word for us today.
+Led by our pastors and the Worship Praise Team, the Brook Hill congregation comes together to sing contemporary Christian music, to pray together, and to hear God’s Word for us today.
 Lyrics and multimedia are projected on two large screens for all to follow along.
 Whether new to the Christian faith or a more seasoned disciple, all are welcome to come connect with God and each other in this time of worship.

 Nursery care is available on the lower level during the 9:30 a.m. worship service.